Mentos: Flavors

-Mentos are available in several flavors including mint, mixed fruit, cola, bubble gum, and in an assortment of orange, strawberry, and lemon.
-Mentos first appeared as a liquorice-flavored sweet which can still be purchased in the Netherlands as "Drop Mentos".
+Mentos are available in several flavors, including mint, mixed fruit, cola, bubble gum, and in an assortment of orange, strawberry, and lemon.
 New flavors were initially test-marketed in the Netherlands and throughout Europe; however, most of the flavors have been available worldwide recently.

-Other flavors include green apple, cinnamon, strawberry, mixed fruit (which contains a mix of cherry, strawberry, orange, and lemon flavors), grape, wintergreen, grapefruit, peach, plum, spearmint, strawberry yogurt, lemon yogurt, pineapple (pine fresh), red apple, currant and two versions of black licorice-flavored Mentos.
-Two varieties of the mint flavor, known as "Mentos Strong" and "Air action Mentos" are sold in the Netherlands.
-Also available in the Netherlands is the Special Mix 4 pack, containing the flavors mint, fruit, berry mix, strawberry, banana, cherry, and mango orange.
+Other flavors include green apple, cinnamon, strawberry, mixed fruit (which contains a mix of cherry, strawberry, orange, and lemon flavors), grape, wintergreen, grapefruit, peach, plum, spearmint, strawberry yogurt, lemon yogurt, pineapple (pine fresh), red apple, currant and two versions of licorice-flavored Mentos.
+Two varieties of the mint flavor, known as "Mentos Strong" and "Air Action Mentos", are sold in the Netherlands.
+Also available in the Netherlands is the Special Mix 4-pack, containing the flavors mint, fruit, berry mix, strawberry, banana, cherry, and mango-orange.
 Two varieties of the mint flavor are also sold in China, known as "Mint" and "Strong Mint".
 Grape and 'N Cream (presumably Apples and Cream), Strawberry 'N Cream, and Banana 'N Cream are also marketed in Asia.
 Chocolate Mentos was produced in 1989, but the flavor was discontinued.
 The chocolate variant is still available in some Asian countries.
 In 2006, the citrus mango flavor was introduced to the Japanese market.
 In the Philippines, a "Dalandan Fresh" variant is available.
 Other varieties of Mentos include: Mentos Sours, which recently became available in the United States, featuring Watermelon, Green Apple, and Lemon flavors; caffeinated "Energy" Mentos, sold mainly in Germany, where one roll equals the amount of caffeine in two cups of coffee; "Fresh Cola"-flavored Mentos released in New Zealand, Australia and parts of Europe and Asia; and "AIR Mentos" containing menthol, which are sold primarily in Belgium and the Netherlands.
-In India, the major flavors available are mint, lemon, strawberry, orange, watermelon and cola.
+In India, the major flavors available are mint, lemon, strawberry, orange, watermelon, and cola.

-Mentos also make chewing gum, available in various flavors.
-It is available in Germany, Australia, Greece, China, Canada, Brazil, Turkey, the Netherlands, Poland, the Philippines, the United Kingdom and recently, the United States in blisters and bottles, both in three different flavors.
-In the Netherlands, Mentos Gum is sold in blisters and bottles in six different varieties: Pure (four flavors), Fruit (four flavors), Regular (five flavors), Bubblegum, Cubes (four flavors) and White (three flavors).
+Mentos also makes chewing gum available in various flavors.
+It is available in Germany, Australia, Greece, China, Canada, Brazil, Turkey, the Netherlands, Poland, the Philippines, the United Kingdom, and, recently, the United States, in blisters and bottles, in three different flavors.
+In the Netherlands, Mentos Gum is sold in blisters and bottles in six different varieties: Pure (four flavors), Fruit (four flavors), Regular (five flavors), Bubblegum, Cubes (four flavors), and White (three flavors).